pronenewbits/Arduino_Unconstrained_MPC_Library/README.md

 ## The third implementation description: The Numerically Robust Version
 From the numerical analysis point of view, the first & second implementation is bad because of 2 facts:
 1. Inverting the `H` matrix (using Gauss-Jordan like in above implementation) is bad.
-We need to change the inversion operation using mathematically equivalent operation (I use QR decomposition here).
+We need to change the inversion operation using mathematically equivalent operation.
-2. The `THETA` matrix is often ill conditioned, so the `((CTHETA') * Q * CTHETA)` calculation is bad.
+2. The `THETA` matrix is often ill conditioned, so the `(CTHETA' * Q * CTHETA)` calculation is bad.
 This statement stem from the fact that [squaring matrix with itself will increase its condition number](https://math.stackexchange.com/questions/1351616/condition-number-of-ata), where [the bigger condition number of a matrix is, the more ill conditioned it is](https://en.wikipedia.org/wiki/Condition_number).

 We can avoid both issues by reformulate the optimal control problem as a least-squares problem (you can refer to MPC textbook for full explanation):